IBM/ibmdotcom-tutorials/crew-ai-projects/crewAI-multiagent-retail-example.md

 **Authors:** Yohan Bensoussan, Anna Gutowska

 Imagine transforming your retail store’s performance with just a smartphone and the power of [artificial intelligence (AI)](https://www.ibm.com/topics/artificial-intelligence).
 This isn’t a far-off future scenario—it’s a reality that small and mid-size retail stores can implement today!
 In this tutorial, we’ll explore an exciting real-world use case where store owners and managers can use AI to optimize their shelf arrangements, boost sales and enhance the customer experience.
-We will leverage both the IBM [Granite 3.0](https://www.ibm.com/granite) model in this project as well as Meta's Llama 3.2 vision model.
+We will leverage the latest IBM [Granite](https://www.ibm.com/granite) model in this project as well as Meta's Llama 3.2 vision model.

 <img src="https://assets.ibm.com/is/image/ibm/multimodal-agent-architecture?$original$&fmt=png-alpha"
      alt="crewAI and watsonx architecture"